 Each treatment may look a little different from one patient to the next.
 Your dentist will customize your whitening treatment to ensure that any deep-set stains are addressed, particularly if your tooth discoloration is caused by aging, tobacco use, or prolonged consumption of carbonated beverages, red wine, or coffee.

 Each in-office treatment session typically takes at least one 15–30 minute interval to complete.
-Deep-set stains may require extra care and attention in order to resolve, so your dentist may decide to enhance your treatment with a light or laser to enhance the whitening process.
-Some dental patients see drastic improvements after one appointment, but you may need several in-office whitening treatments in order to see your desired results.
+Deep-set stains may require extra care and attention to resolve, so your dentist may decide to enhance your treatment with a light or laser to enhance the whitening process.
+Some dental patients see drastic improvements after one appointment, but you may need several in-office whitening treatments to see your desired results.

 Should I be worried about side effects from my professional whitening treatment?